 Salt to taste

-Heat oil in a pan by adding the dry red chilli, bay leaf, cardamom, clove, cinnamon and black peppercorns; once hot, add the cumin seeds, asafoetida and cashew nuts and sauté for a minute.
+Heat the oil in a pan by adding the dry red chilli, bay leaf, cardamom, clove, cinnamon and black peppercorns; once hot, add the cumin seeds, asafoetida and cashew nuts and sauté for a minute.

-Sauté for a minute and add the onions and cook till very light brown, then add the ginger, garlic and sauté for a further 2 minutes.
+Add the onions and cook until very light brown, then add the ginger, garlic, and sauté for a minute.